NO IDENTITY.NO BOUNDARIES.NO KILL SWITCH.

 DELEGATION

 When Agent A spawns Agent B, the delegation is explicit, recorded, and scoped.
 B inherits a subset of A's permissions, never the full set.
-The chain is auditable to any depth.

 04